dogodigi/community_mapping/en/chapters/uploadmedia_md.md

 ## Objective

-Learn how to upload their media and check if location information is used by the selected media website or application.
+Learn how to upload media and check if location information is used by the selected media website or application.

 ## Materials and equipment